Demitryk/Voron2.4-Mods/Talking_Voron/README.md

 -	adjust the volume knob if it has one
 -	run the “alsamixer” command on the pi console and adjust the volume

-Run the Kiauh script you used to install the Klipper and everything else.
-Select option 4 [Advanced]
-Select option 9 [Shell Command]

 ## Setting Up the Macros ##